LiquidShake/sportsee/README.md

 ## 2. Frontend

-Please clone the following repository on your computer :
+Please clone the following repository on your computer :<br />
 <code>git clone</code> https://github.com/LiquidShake/sportsee

 Open a terminal at the location where you cloned the repository and type :
-- <code>npm start</code> That will allow you to run the app on your localhost Default port of running is 3000 but is already taken by the API, so you might see in your terminal a message like :
+- <code>npm start</code> That will allow you to run the app on your localhost.<br />
+Default port of running is 3000 but is already taken by the API, so you might see in your terminal a message like :<br />
-<code>Would you like to run the app on another port instead? >> (Y/n)</code>
+<code>Would you like to run the app on another port instead? >> (Y/n)</code><br />
 If so, please accept the message by typing <code>Y</code> so the app will run on the next available port of your localhost (might be <code>:3001</code>)

 ## 3. Navigate through the app